Welcome to Day 10 of #100daysofenrichment and thank you for joining us on this journey!

 Option 1: Beds & bedding

-We are going to arrange and rearrange our dog’s environment, their beds/resting places/begging, to see what options they choose and which ones they prefer.
+We are going to arrange and rearrange our dog’s environment, their beds/resting places/bedding, to see what options they choose and which ones they prefer.

 You might already have formed conclusions about your dog’s resting preferences.
 Test those interpretations by offering other choices to really ask them what they prefer.